 About puffins in Iceland

-There are actually 3 different species of puffin, but by far the most famous is the Atlantic puffin (also called the ‘common puffin’).
+There are three species of puffin, but by far the most famous is the Atlantic puffin (also called the ‘common puffin’).

 As its name suggests, this type of puffin is found all around the North Atlantic Ocean, including in the British Isles, Faroe Islands, Greenland, Norway, and of course, Iceland.